 The tendon of fibularis brevis initially runs anterior to the tendon of fibularis longus as they pass posterior to the lateral malleolus.
 The tendons of these muscles then enter separate osteofibrous canals limited medially by the calcaneus and laterally by the inferior fibular retinaculum.
 They take on a horizontal course as they pass behind the lateral malleolus such that fibularis brevis tendon is now superior to the fibularis longus tendon, and both are inferolateral to the lateral border of extensor digitorum brevis.

-Review the muscles of the leg with the quiz and videos below.
+Review the muscles of the leg with the resources below.

 Motoric innervation to the fibularis brevis muscle is provided by the superficial fibular (peroneal) nerve (L5-S1).
 This is a branch of the common fibular division of sciatic nerve.
 Cutaneous innervation to the skin overlying this muscle is mitigated by the spinal nerve roots L5, S1 and 2.